getreu/tp-note/README.md

 * API documentation

   _Tp-Note_'s program code documentation targets mainly software developers.
+  The code is split into a library [tpnote-lib] and the command line application [tpnote].
   The advanced user may consult the [Tp-Note's config module documentation] which explains the default templates and setting.
 Many of them can be customized through _Tp-Note_'s configuration file.